Guaranteed Recovery of One-Hidden-Layer Neural Networks via Cross Entropy: Initialization via Tensor Method

 \section{Initialization via Tensor Method}

 Our initialization adopts the tensor method proposed in \cite{zhong17a}.
-The initialization method works for the FCN model and it also works for the CNN model, but with slight modification as presented in \cite{zhong2017learning}.
-We focus on the FCN case in this section and omit the CNN case for brevity since it is a straightforward extension.
-Below, we first briefly describe the tensor method, and then present the performance guarantee of the initialization with remarks on the differences from that in \cite{zhong17a}.
+The initialization method works for the FCN model directly, and works for the CNN model with slight modification as presented in \cite{zhong2017learning}.
+To avoid unnecessary repetitions from the previous work, we focus on the FCN case to outline the algorithm and remark the difference.
+We recommend the readers refer to \cite{zhong17a, zhong2017learning} for more details.